WSU-kduncan/ceg3120-cicd-dcronauer/README-CI.md

 npm install
 ng serve --host 0.0.0.0
 ```
 8. Went into web browser typed in localhost:port and web page came up!
-Also showing terminal as well
+Also showing terminal as well.
+Seeing listined at port 4200 tells me that the app is running and listening for requests.
 ![Eagle Image Manual](images/manualEagle.png)<br>
 ![Terminal Image Manual](images/manualTerminalRunning.png)